ekiwi/rfuzz/README.md

 printed in our paper (assuming you used the `iccad18` branch).
 It will also generate a mutation history graph for each fuzzing run, e.g. `0.Sodor3Stage.out_mutations.png`.

+**Note:** _the `analysis.py` script uses a version of the design with minimal instrumentation and restarts the RTL simulator for each test input in order to increase our confidence in the analysis results.
+Invalid inputs as indicated by failing assumptions in the design are automatically discarded and excluded from the coverage results.
+Have a look at the scripts in the `analysis/` directory to learn the details._

 ### Benchmarks